 I say every year, but if you want to get your kids’ teachers a gift that they will really appreciate, GIVE THEM GIFT CARDS.
-Every teacher I have ever asked (and I know a lot of teachers), say that a hand-written note is the best gift you can give, and gift cards come a close second.
-Give your student’s teacher a gift he is sure to use, and dress it up with a teacher appreciation gift card holder.
+Every teacher I have ever asked (and I have a lot of teacher friends) says that a hand-written note is one of the favorite gifts you can give, and gift cards come a close second.
+When it comes to the end of the school year or teacher appreciation week, give your student’s teacher a gift he is sure to use and dress it up with a teacher appreciation gift card holder.

 Next, I cut the gift card tag out of green cardstock.
 Remember to swap the scorer out for a black Cricut marker before cutting.
 The design will automatically add the TO and FROM to the tag.

-I used some glitter tape to attach the gift card to the back of the tag so that it doesn’t accidentally slip out of the card holder.
+I used some glitter tape to attach the gift card to the back of the tag so that it doesn’t accidentally slip out of the card envelope.

-All that was left to do was to add the names to the front of the tag.
+All that was left to do was to add the child’s teacher’s name to the front of the tag.
 If you wanted to, you could add a ribbon to the hole in the tag as well.